apache/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.executor.docker.image</code></td>
   <td>(none)</td>
   <td>
-    Set the docker image in which the Spark executors will run when using Mesos.
+    Set the name of the docker image that the Spark executors will run in.
 The selected image must have Spark installed, as well as a compatible version of the Mesos library.
     The installed path of Spark in the image can be specified with <code>spark.mesos.executor.home</code>;
     the installed path of the Mesos library can be specified with <code>spark.executorEnv.MESOS_NATIVE_LIBRARY</code>.
-    Mesos Docker support requires Mesos version 0.20.1 or later.
   </td>
 </tr>
 <tr>